X Icon

 • Hidden fee modifiers let developers establish sell fees as high as 100%.

-• Hidden max transaction amount modifiers let developers to set maximum transaction values as low as zero.
+• Hidden max transaction amount modifiers let developers set maximum transaction values as low as zero.

-• Hidden Transfers let developers to transfer tokens from users to themselves.
+• Hidden Transfers let developers transfer tokens from users to themselves.

-Below, we compare the number of rug pulls executed by smart contract exploit type.
+Below, we compare the number of rug pulls executed by exploit type.

 Crypto rug pull example: The "Dictionary" DeFi Scammer

-The dictionary scammer is a serial fraudster who has deployed over 4,000 scams on three different blockchains – Ethereum, BNB Chain, and Polygon.
+The dictionary scammer is a serial fraudster who has deployed over 9,000 scam tokens across three different blockchains – Ethereum, BNB Chain, and Polygon.
 We refer to them as the dictionary scammer because they use dictionary words for the variable names in their tokens’ constructor and transfer functions.

-In the source code of the token SafeUkraineInu, for example, the dictionary scammer uses variable names like shirt, uncle, herd, and ice, which are extremely uncommon in ERC-20 contracts.
+In the source code of SafeUkraineInu, for example, the dictionary scammer uses variable names like shirt, uncle, herd, and ice, which rarely appear in ERC-20 token contracts.

 The source code of each token deployed by this scammer has been edited to enable two exploits at once: a honeypot and a hidden mint.
-This means that 1) buyers of these tokens cannot resell them, and 2) at any time, the dictionary scammer can print any number of new ones.
+This means that 1) the buyers of these tokens are blocked from reselling them, and 2) at any time, the dictionary scammer can mint any number of new tokens — even a number exceeding that token's declared maximum supply.

-The name of each token is clearly designed to trick investors.
-Revisiting SafeUkraineInu ($SUI), this token impersonates both the legitimate donation token Ukraine Inu and the more popular Sui token, which has the same ticker.
+The name of each token is also clearly designed to trick investors.
+SafeUkraineInu, for example, impersonates the legitimate donation token Ukraine Inu, and its ticker, $SUI, is identical to that of the more popular Sui token, which has the same symbol.

 The dictionary scammer’s entire rug pull process is visible on the blockchain.
 The typical steps in this process are: